aneldev/react-dynadux/README.md

 Connection injects the App Store that is passed the `<Provider>` as the `store` prop.

+> Tip: Here also we have and the `this.props.dynaduxStore` that offers the `state` getter and the `dispatch` method.
+> It is not recommended to `dispatch` from components (since we have sophisticated Business Stores), but it is needed when you create 3rd party Components that using the store.

 #### 3. Provide the store in a root component

 ```